prominenceai/deepstream-services-library/docs/api-ode-trigger.md

     const wchar_t* source, uint class_id, uint limit);
 ```

-This constructor creates a uniquely named Intersection Trigger that determines if Objects, that meet the Trigger's (optional) criteria, intersect, and generates an ODE occurrence invoking all ODE Actions twice, once for **each object** in the intersection pair.
+This constructor creates a uniquely named Intersection Trigger that determines if Objects that meet the Trigger's criteria intersect, and generates an ODE occurrence invoking all ODE Actions twice, once for **each object** in the intersection pair.
 Object detection is based on the specification of two Class IDs; A and B. All Objects of Class A will be tested against all Objects of Class B. `class_id_a` and `class_id_b` can both be set to the same Class Id and `DSL_ODE_ANY_CLASS`.

 For example: Given three objects A, B, and C. If A intersects B and B intersects C, then two unique ODE occurrences are generated.
 Each Action owned by the Trigger will be called for each object for every overlapping pair, i.e. a total of four times in this example.
 If each of the three objects intersect with the other two, then three ODE occurrences will be triggered with each action called a total of 6 times.